SITE MENU

 Maybe LinkSys has the correct answer!

-Here are some statements taken from various sources of Ham radio operators concerning LinkSys products:
+Here are some statements taken from various sources from Ham radio operators concerning LinkSys products:

 "It seems that all LinkSys products have been produced with absolutely no shielding or RF bypassing of any kind and with total disregard to interference, RFI/EMI, caused to any other device."